justinrgarrard/world-of-naevis.net/data/archetypes/cleric_winter.md

 #### Channel Divinity: Deep Slumber

-Starting at 2nd level, you can use your Channel Divinity to send others into a deep slumber.
+Starting at 2nd level, you can use your Channel Divinity to empower sleep enchantments.

 When you cast the _Sleep_ spell, you can use your Channel Divinity with a bonus action to roll the maximum possible result.